ruegerj/devops/DOCUMENTATION.md

 - **e2e test** - runs all e2e tests using [Playwright](https://playwright.dev/) (see _Tests_ section of [Web](#web-frontent))

 ### Continous Integration - Infrastructure
+Upon every _push_ or _pull request_ targeting the `main` branch, a static linter (ansible-lint) is run against all Ansible playbooks, detecting potential formatting issues and quality flaws.

 ## Infrastructure
 The following diagram gives a brief overview of the infrastructure setup the application is running on: